 - a medical examination or test on a symptomless patient by that patient's own medical practitioner in the course of normal medical practice, to ensure the patient receives any medical advice or treatment necessary to maintain their state of health.
 Benefits would be payable for the attendance and tests which are considered reasonably necessary according to patients individual circumstances (such as age, physical condition, past personal and family history).
 For example, a Papanicolaou test in a woman (see General Explanatory note 13.6.4 for more information), blood lipid estimation where a person has a family history of lipid disorder.
 However, such routine check up should not necessarily be accompanied by an extensive battery of diagnostic investigations; - a pathology service requested by the National Heart Foundation of Australia, Risk Evaluation Service; - age or health related medical examinations to obtain or renew a licence to drive a private motor vehicle; - a medical examination of, and/or blood collection from persons occupationally exposed to sexual transmission of disease, in line with conditions determined by the relevant State or Territory health authority, (one examination or collection per person per week).
-Benefits are not paid for pathology tests resulting from the examination or collection; - a medical examination being a condition of child adoption or fostering; - a medical examination being a requisite for Social Security benefits or allowances; - a medical or optometrical examination provided to a person who is an unemployed person (as defined by the Social Security Act 1991), as the request of a prospective employer.
+Benefits are not paid for pathology tests resulting from the examination or collection; - a medical examination for a person as a prerequisite of that person becoming eligible to foster a child or children; - a medical examination being a requisite for Social Security benefits or allowances; - a medical or optometrical examination provided to a person who is an unemployed person (as defined by the Social Security Act 1991), as the request of a prospective employer.